terenyib/cat_and_mouse/README.md

 ### US-3
 As a cat
-I want to check if I can catch a mouse when there's no dog, and mouse is one jump ahead So that I will know that I can catch a mouse
+I want to check if I can catch a mouse when there's no dog, and mouse is one jump ahead So that I will know that I can catch a mouse or not

 #### UAT-3.1
 Given a string "C.m" and jump count 0